The old saying that the better you prepare, the more likely you are to succeed applies to painting and any activity in life.

 Step 2- Spray and scrub the surface

-Finally, wipe the surface down using a dry and clean piece of cloth.
+Finally, wipe the surface with a dry and clean cloth.

 Step 3- Let the surface dry out before applying paint